 I’ve never been to an orchestra concert before.
 What should I expect?

 Expect to enjoy yourself!
-This is the time to let go of any preconceptions you may have about classical music or the concert experience.
+This is the time to let go of any preconceptions you may have about symphonic music or the concert experience.
 Some things about the concert may seem strange because they’re new to you, but if you just focus on the music, you’ll have a great time.
 Watch the musicians and Maestro; see how they interact with each other.
 Open yourself up to the music…feel the rhythms…follow the tunes.
 Notice the ebbs and flows, sometimes delicate and ephemeral….other times surging and powerful.

 I want to help!
 How do I volunteer?